Craven Cottage: Modern times

 When the Hillsborough disaster occurred in 1989, Fulham were in the second bottom rung of The Football League, but following the Taylor report Fulham's ambitious chairman Jimmy Hill tabled plans in 1996 for an all-seater stadium.
 These plans never came to fruition, partly due to local residents' pressure groups, and by the time Fulham reached the Premier League, they still had standing areas in the ground, something virtually unheard of at the time.
 A year remained to do something about this (teams reaching the second tier for the first time are allowed a three-year period to reach the required standards for the top two divisions), but by the time the last league game was played there, against Leicester City on 27 April 2002, no building plans had been made.
 Two more Intertoto Cup games were played there later that year (against FC Haka of Finland and Egaleo FC of Greece), and the eventual solution was to decamp to Loftus Road, home of local rivals QPR.
 During this time, many Fulham fans only went to away games in protest of moving from Craven Cottage.
 'Back to the Cottage', later to become the 'Fulham Supporters Trust', was set up as a fans pressure group to encourage the chairman and his advisers that Craven Cottage was the only viable option for Fulham Football Club.

 After one and a half seasons at Loftus Road, no work had been done on the Cottage.
 In December 2003, plans were unveiled for £8 million worth of major refurbishment work to bring it in line with Premier League requirements.
 With planning permission granted, work began in January 2004 in order to meet the deadline of the new season.
 The work proceeded as scheduled and the club were able to return to their home for the start of the 2004–05 season.
 Their first game in the new-look 22,000 all-seater stadium was a pre-season friendly against Watford on 10 July 2004.
-Fenway Sports Group originally partnered with Fulham in 2009, due to the perceived heritage and quirks shared between the Cottage and Fenway Park, saying no English club identifies with its stadium as much as Fulham.